OfficeDev/Office-Add-in-ASPNET-SSO/README.md

 There are two versions of the sample in this repo, one of which has its own README file:

-- In the **Begin** folder is the starting point for the SSO walkthrough at at [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet).
+- In the **Before** folder is the starting point for the SSO walkthrough at at [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet).
 Please follow the instructions in the article.
 - In the **Complete** folder is the completed sample you would have if you completed the walkthrough.
-To use this version, follow the instructions in the article [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet), but substitute "Complete" for "Begin" in those instructions and skip the sections **Code the client-side** and **Code the server-side**.
+To use this version, follow the instructions in the article [Create an ASP.NET Office Add-in that uses single sign-on](https://docs.microsoft.com/office/dev/add-ins/develop/create-sso-office-add-ins-aspnet), but substitute "Complete" for "Before" in those instructions and skip the sections **Code the client-side** and **Code the server-side**.

 ## Features